Class 1 NICs: earnings of employees and office holders: salary sacrifices

 The childcare vouchers would not normally attract a liability for NICs where all of the relevant conditions for receipt were met as they are - depending upon when the employee first obtained them and their personal taxable position - specifically excluded by regulation.

 NICs will be due only on the £33,000 cash.

-(See NIM02445 for information regarding the exemption in respect of childcare vouchers and NIM16110 for information regarding the exemption for provided childcare.)
+(See NIM02445 for information about the exemption in respect of childcare vouchers and NIM16110 for information about the exemption for provided childcare.)

-- the future remuneration must be given up before it is treated as received for NICs purposes; and
+- the future remuneration must be given up before it is treated as received for NICs purposes

 General guidance in respect of salary sacrifice arrangements has been published on the HMRC website.